nadazara/Miral-campany-Ecommerce/README.md

 Recommendation & conclusion :

     The analysis highlights key revenue drivers and underperforming areas, providing a strategic roadmap for improving sales, customer retention, and campaign effectiveness.

-    1- Focus inventory on high-performing products in top regions.
+    1- Focus inventory on high-performing products in top regions which is mobile devices.
     2- Reduce product returns by add more accurate product descriptions & size guides , use real customer photos & reviews , offer live chat to help before purchase and             improve packaging to prevent damage.
     3- Investigate reasons for regional sales drop (e.g., logistics, competition).
     4- Increase discount rate to 2% or waiving discounts.
-    5-
+    5- Enhanced revenue from successful retention campaigns.